The Warren Buffet of India: Find Out How Rakesh Jhunjhunwala Built His Fortune

 Jhunjhunwala began investing in stocks in 1985 when the Sensex was at 150 points, and he had just 5,000 rupees.
 By the time he finished his voyage in 2022, the Sensex had risen to about 60,000 points.

-Rakesh Jhunjhunwala controlled 100.7 million shares of Star Health and Allied Insurance Company as of June 2022, totalling 17% of the company’s stock and totalling a staggering Rs 7017 cr.
+Business Today reports that Rakesh Jhunjhunwala controlled 100.7 million shares of Star Health and Allied Insurance Company as of June 2022, totaling 17% of the company’s stock and totaling a staggering Rs 7017 cr.

 His other significant equity holdings consist of Rs 853 cr in Fortis, Rs 1,285 cr in Crisil, and Rs 2,255 cr in Metro, a shoe company.

 Rakesh Jhunjhunwala had 32 stocks in his portfolio as of August 2022, each of which he owned more than 1% of.
 His devotion to the Tata Company is not news to the market as his largest stock, Titan Company Ltd., is part of the Tata conglomerate.
 The portfolio of Rakesh Jhunjhunwala, however, contained more than just Tata shares; there was a good balance of primary, midsize, and small-cap stocks.
 Sector and market cap were not factors in Jhunjhunwala’s portfolio.

 It is known that Rakesh Jhunjhunwala began trading with Rs.
 5,000 in 1985.
 According to Forbes, he had a net worth of Rs.
 50,000 crores at the time of his death.
 This represents a 37-year compounded annual return (CAGR) of 65%, as reported by Business Standard.
 According to another account, he is worth Rs 30,000 crore.
 Even yet, this represents a 62% CAGR.